troglobit/watchdogd/README.md

 monitor critical system resources, supervise the heartbeat of processes and record deadline transgressions before safely rebooting your system.

+When the system boots back up watchdogd queries the system to determine the cause of the (re)boot and records it in a logfile for later analysis by an operator or network management system (NMS).

+### What is watchdog timer?

 A watchdog timer (WDT) is something most motherboards of laptops and servers today are equipped with.
 It is basically a small timer that is connected to the reset circuitry so that it can reset the board when the